Thomascountz/thomascountz/_posts/2018-11-18-2d-coordinate-fromes-matplotlib.md

 The translation `t` of the vector `v` is the addition of a _translation_ vector, `u`.

-It's importatnt to note that this works beause in pure translations, the axes of the resulting frame, `frame1`, and the reference frame, `frame0`, remate paralell to one another.
+It's important to note that this works because in pure translations, the axes of the resulting frame, `frame1`, and the reference frame, `frame0`, remain parallel to one another.

 It's also important to note that this type of translation acts on the _origin_ of the reference frame.